omnypay/omnypay-sdk-android/README.md

 ## Integrating with core services
 There are two main classes of SDK:

-- **OmnyPayAPI**: A static class that is used to access all OmnyPay APIs.
+- **OmnyPayAPI**: A java class that is used to access all OmnyPay APIs.
 - **OmnyPayCallback**: A generic callback interface for API responses.

 ## Minimum steps required